ios-bazel-users/ios-bazel-users/UsefulFlags.md

 ###### `--spawn_strategy=standalone`

-Disable sandboxing for spawn actions.
-This is required for remote caching.
+Disable sandboxing for all actions.
+This can improve build performance significantly on macOS.

 #### Local